amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 ## Data view
 ### Pre-decoded network data
 A Data view presents information on our dynamic maps in the form of layers.

 Any desired "Data view" can be shown at the map depending on what we need to see.
-Most diagramming applications are either limited or complicated to setup when it comes to layering the information, eg [MS Visio](http://networkdiagram101.com/?page_id=113)
+In other diagramming applications, layering the information is either limited or too complicated, eg [MS Visio](http://networkdiagram101.com/?page_id=113)

 The best part is that dataviews can be updated automatically.
 When a change happens on the network, the data is automatically updated.
-So that we have a more authentic, integral map
+So that we have a more consistent map.

+### Single Pane of Glass

+Data-views pull information onto the map from multiple data sources:
+- Database (Benchmark)
+- Parser
+- Controller
+- API-sourced information

-## Single pane of glass
+Creating a single pane of glass.

+**Note:** Single pane of glass doesn't necessarily means that all the information is displayed on one screen, instead, is an attempt to provide access to all the information from a single screen.
+(Links, Bookmarks, tabs etc)

 ## Notes